Apple Just Took An Important Stance Against The Pistol Emoji

 If you think emoji can't be political, think again.
 Yesterday, Apple announced that it would be adding more than 100 diverse and gender-inclusive emoji to its emoji keyboard in iOS 10.
 That, in itself, is fantastic.
-But Apple also made another important change: It's eliminating the gun emoji and replacing it with a friendlier water pistol, instead.
+But Apple also made another important change: It's eliminating the pistol emoji and replacing it with a friendlier water gun, instead.

 Apple made the change following a push from the advocacy group New Yorkers Against Gun Violence.
 The group asked Apple, in an open letter, to "remove the gun emoji from all your products as a symbolic gesture to limit gun accessibility."
 Apple was certainly in line with the idea — it actually opposed the addition of a rifle emoji back in June.